wisetc/vue-element-crud/README.md

 ### Step-1, init project

-You may need to init a vue project or take a ready one to continue as vue-loader or babel-loader or css-loader is required for element-ui.
+You may need to init a vue project or take a existing one to continue as vue-loader or babel-loader or css-loader is required for element-ui.

 ```bash
 $ vue init webpack <project-name>